b1o/Dules/test4/README.txt

 1. Mana is added to the game !
 2. Added easier way for handling error messages -> Error.rb
 3. Added more cosmetic looks.
+4. Changed the win/loss condition.
+Its now involving mana.

 Bugfixes:
 1. Fixed various bug with hero and spell selection.